Information Technology

 Machine Learning in Discovery

 One of the most significant applications of machine learning is in genomics, where it has revolutionized the analysis of genetic data.
-For instance, researchers have utilized ML algorithms to identify genes associated with particular diseases by analyzing complex genomic sequences.
+For instance, researchers have utilized ML algorithms to identify genes associated with particular diseases by analyzing complex genomics sequences.
 In a notable case, the integration of ML techniques has led to the identification of biomarkers that enhance the understanding of cancer progression, providing pathways for targeted therapies.

 Similarly, in drug discovery, machine learning methods are streamlining the identification of potential drug candidates.
 By applying algorithms to molecular data, researchers can predict which compounds are most likely to interact effectively with target proteins.
 An exemplary case is the use of deep learning, a subset of machine learning, to predict drug interactions quickly and accurately.
 This not only accelerates the drug development process but also reduces costs significantly.